When is a building permit required?

 - installation of solar panel on building.

-Plan ahead; the issuance of a building permit may take a few days or weeks depending on the complexity of the project.
+Plan ahead; the issuance of a building permit may take many weeks depending on the complexity of the project.

 Click on the links below to access the following application forms: